Landlord and Tenant - CPLEA

 FAQ – Can a tenant refuse to pay rent?

-There is only one situation where a tenant can refuse to pay rent.
+Tenants cannot refuse to pay rent.
+However, there is only one situation where a tenant can refuse to pay rent.
 When a landlord and tenant have a written lease, the landlord must give the tenant with a signed copy of lease within 21 days of the tenant signing the lease and returning it to the landlord.
 If the landlord does not provide a signed copy of the lease within 21 days, the tenant can refuse to pay rent.
 But as soon as the landlord provides a signed copy, the tenant must pay the landlord the withheld rent.

 If a tenant does not pay rent for any other reason, the landlord can take steps to end the tenancy.